rinmeng/UBCOBookingBot/tutorial.md

 - Program is not meant to be used for commercial purposes, it is meant to be used by students who are enrolled in UBCO.

-- Program is not meant to be used for any other purposes besides booking a room for COMS121 at UBCO.

 - If you want to fork this project and make it better, please do so, but please do not use it for malicious purposes.